sanmai/pipeline/README.md

     composer require sanmai/pipeline

-The latest version requires at least PHP 7.1.
+The latest version requires PHP 7.1 or above, including PHP 8.0.

 There are earlier versions that work under PHP 5.6 and above, but they are not as feature complete.

 # Use